Civil Cases - Case Management Procedures

 4. Consent to Trial or Other Final Disposition Before the United States Magistrate Judge

-I encourage counsel to consider consenting the United States Magistrate Judge's jurisdiction to conduct all proceedings, including jury or non-jury trial.
-The Magistrate Judge has considerable jury-trial experience as an attorney and Judge.
+I encourage counsel to consider consenting to the United States Magistrate Judge's jurisdiction to conduct all proceedings, including jury or non-jury trial.
+The Magistrate Judge has considerable jury trial experience as an attorney and Judge.

-Likewise, where counsel expect a dispositive motion will resolve the case, I encourage counsel, to consent to final disposition by the Magistrate Judge.
-This is especially so where counsel anticipate, regardless of the outcome, an appeal is inevitable.
+Likewise, where counsel expects a dispositive motion will resolve the case, I encourage counsel to consent to final disposition by the Magistrate Judge.
+This is especially so where counsel anticipates, regardless of the outcome, an appeal is highly likely or even inevitable.

-If before the case management conference the parties have consented to the Magistrate Judge, notify the Courtroom Deputy so that the Magistrate Judge may conduct the case management conference.
+If before the initial status or a formal case management conference the parties have consented to the Magistrate Judge, notify the Courtroom Deputy so that the Magistrate Judge may conduct the conference.